kgsantosh770/sendkrypt/README.md

 ## Exclusive feature

-Every 20th person has a chance to win 0.004 ether, which is approximately ₹400 as of `12th December 2022`.
+Every 25th person has a chance to win 0.003 ether, which is approximately ₹330 as of `13th December 2022`.

 ## Transaction Fee

-0.0001 ether is set as transaction fee for every transaction.
-The ethers gets stored in contract and once it exceeds 5 ether the amount is automatically transfered to the owner of the contract.
+0.0006 ether is set as transaction fee for every transaction.
+The fee gets stored in contract and once it exceeds 5 ether the amount is automatically transfered to the owner of the contract.

 ## Pre-requisites of the project
 - node